 He and Debbie worked with Campus Crusade for Christ's (now CRU) JESUS Film Project from 1991 to 2006.

 Phil is originally from Minnesota.
-He is an ordained Baptist minister and commissioned Workplace Chaplain with the North American Mission Board of the Southern Baptists.
+He is a commissioned Workplace Chaplain with the North American Mission Board of the Southern Baptists.

 Sadly, Debbie passed from cancer in 2018.
 They have four adult kids (Jesse, Pete, Steve and Raman Elizabeth) and six grandchildren.
 Phil lives three blocks south of the Canadian border in Sumas, Washington.

-Phil was a Civil War Re-enactor battlefield chaplain (Union) for 16 years but now portrays a Southern war journalist.
+Phil was a Civil War re-enactor battlefield chaplain (Union) for 16 years but now portrays a Southern war journalist.
+(Privately, though, he is a Northern spy in the Southern camp!)
 He says his experience as a re-enactor chaplain was his best school of chaplaincy.
 These experiences, plus experience in the military, police, private security and prison ministry, became the foundation of Port of Hope's ministry style.

 His hobbies are woodworking and writing.
-He specializes in turning pens and making various unique boxes.
+He specializes in turning pens and unique wooden boxes.
 He's always has a story or poem he's working on.

-And yes, he always uses a fountain pen.
+And yes, he always writes with a fountain pen.

 "...building strong Christian seafarers."

 I look for them on every ship, but there aren't many of them out there...true, committed Christian seafarers.
 One Filipino officer said to me, "I've sailed for 25 years.
 Most of the time I've been the only true believer on board."